-People who are experiencing nose bleeds due to medical conditions and medications such as blood thinners should seek advice from their medical professionals and ENT surgeon before altering or stopping any medications as there can be very serious consequences when change are made without proper advice.
+People who are experiencing nose bleeds due to medical conditions and medications such as blood thinners should seek advice from their medical professionals and ENT surgeon before altering or stopping any medications as there may be very serious consequences when changes are made without proper advice.

 There are a few simple measures that can help prevent a nose bleed.
 These include:

 - Avoid trauma to the nose (especially picking);

 - Avoid blowing the nose hard after a bleed as it may recommence the bleeding.
 Usually 3-4 days is required as a minimum to heal the nose sufficiently to allow for blowing of the nose;

 - Products such as Nozoil, Nasalate cream and Vaseline can be used on the nose to keep it moist.
 A dry nose tends to bleed more readily.